fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 Often the approach has been to lock down everything that does not have to absolutely not be locked down and all UDP is blocked.
 This simply causes applications to do things like embed the data in normal looking HTTP or HTTPS requests.
-Malware and viruses simply use other approach.
+Malware and viruses simply use similar approaches.
 Just turning off all UDP results in a crappy user experience some of the time which results in the users moving to applications and devices outside the firewall.
 The IT department looses the visibility into what is going on and can no longer protect their users when their